-Endeavour Foundation has paid a premium in respect of a contract insuring Directors and Officers of Endeavour Foundation, against a liability for costs and expenses incurred by them in defending civil or criminal proceedings involving them as such officers, with some exceptions.
+Endeavour Foundation Limited has paid a premium in respect of a contract insuring Directors and Officers of the Company, against a liability for costs and expenses incurred by them in defending civil or criminal proceedings involving them as such officers, with some exceptions.

-The external auditors of Endeavour Foundation are not included in this policy.
+The external auditors of Endeavour Foundation Ltd are not included in this policy.